Southwest Tennessee Community College Snaps 7-year Enrollment Decline with 10 Percent Enrollment Upturn

 With the launch of Tennessee Reconnect coming next fall, officials will turn their attention to better serving the needs of the nontraditional student population.
 Tennessee Reconnect is Governor Bill Haslam’s initiative that provides tuition assistance to help more of Tennessee’s adults enter higher education to gain new skills, advance in the workplace, and fulfill lifelong dreams of completing a degree or credential.
 Dr. Hall says the College leveraged the first year of ATD to streamline business processes in student affairs and now it’s time to increase its focus on academic affairs, including workforce development.

-their families, so we are looking at tweaking our course schedules to better accommodate them.
+care of their families, so we are looking at tweaking our course schedules to better

-We cannot be passive in meeting the needs of our students and the community.
-We must
+accommodate them.
+We cannot be passive in meeting the needs of our students and the

-continue to take a proactive, holistic approach to the student experience.
+community.
+We must continue to take a proactive, holistic approach to the student